Microcement Flooring

 The Aesthetic Difference

-Microcement looks handmade — because it is.
-The trowel application creates subtle movement and variation in the surface.
-No two walls or floors look exactly the same.
+Microcement looks handmade, because it is.
+The trowel work creates subtle movement and variation; no two floors look exactly the same.
 It has the depth and warmth of natural stone without the weight, cost, or maintenance.
+For any project where the finish is part of the design story — a home, a boutique hotel, a restaurant — microcement communicates quality in a way epoxy cannot.

-Durability: Both Are Strong, Differently
+Durability: Both Strong, Differently

-Epoxy excels at chemical resistance and impact resistance in industrial settings.
+Epoxy excels at chemical and impact resistance in industrial settings.
 Microcement excels at long-term residential and commercial performance with waterproofing and flexibility built in.

 Bottom Line